awsdocs/aws-systems-manager-user-guide/doc_source/integration-vss.md

 1. On the **Review Policy** page, type a name in the **Policy Name** field, and then choose **Create Policy**\.
 The system returns you to the IAM console\.

 Use the following procedure to create an IAM role for VSS\-enabled snapshots\.
-This role includes polices for Amazon EC2 and Systems Manager\.
+This role includes policies for Amazon EC2 and Systems Manager\.

 **To create an IAM role for VSS\-enabled EBS snapshots**